caseyamcl/settings-manager/README.md

 * An optional default value
 * Optional validation/transform logic for processing incoming values

+Setting definitions are added to the `SettingDefinitionRegistry`.

-A **Setting Provider** is a service class that loads setting values.
+A **Setting Provider** is a service class that loads setting values from a source.
+Sources can be

 Multiple providers can be chained together so that setting values are loaded in a cascading way.
 Several providers have been bundled (see below), but you can feel free to add your own by extending the `SettingProvider` interface.
 Providers have similar attributes to definitions:

 * A name (e.g. a machine name/slug)
 * A display name

-A **Setting Value** is a
+A **Setting Value** is an object that stores the value of the setting, along with a few additional values:

+* The setting name
+* The provider name that this setting came was defined by
+* Whether or not the setting is mutable or not (see further explanation below)

 ## Install